 - CELI 2 Cittadinanza – the University of Perugia for foreigners (more information here)

-- PLIDA B1 Cittadinanza – Dante Alighieri Association (more information here)
+- PLIDA B1 – Dante Alighieri Association (more information here)

 All of the above certifications are available in Italy and at Italian institutions and schools around the world.

-How does the CILS B1 for Citizenship differ from the regular CILS?
+How does the CILS B1 Cittadinanza differ from the regular CILS B1?

 The CILS B1 level for Citizenship includes a reduced number of tasks compared to the regular CILS B1 exam (two listening tasks, two reading tasks, one speaking task, and one writing task) and takes around 2 hours instead of 5.